ElJheySayr/ElJheySayr/README.md

-Hi, I’m Lj Cyr, a game developer and a graduating student of BS Entertainment and Multimedia Computing, majoring in Game Development, from University of the East Manila.
-I love making fun and exciting games that people enjoy.
-Check out my portfolio and projects to see my work!
+Hello, I’m Lj Cyr P. Ronquillo, a passionate game and web developer.

+I specialize in creating engaging and immersive gaming experiences as well as dynamic, user-friendly websites.
+My expertise spans game design, programming, and crafting intuitive web solutions to deliver enjoyable and interactive digital experiences.

+Feel free to explore my portfolio and projects to see how I bring ideas to life through innovative development!